-A staff member shall conduct a face-to-face safety check of all disciplinary separation inmates at least every 60 minutes on an irregular schedule.
-Inmates who are violent, have mental health problems or who demonstrate unusual behavior should be personally observed by the custody staff every 15 minutes on an irregular schedule.
+A staff member shall conduct a face-to-face safety check of all disciplinary separation incarcerated persons at least every 30 minutes on an irregular schedule.
+If an incarcerated person is violent, has mental health problems, or demonstrates unusual behavior, the face-to-face check by custody should occur every 15 minutes on an irregular schedule.

-Inmates who are at risk of suicide shall be under continuous observation until seen by a qualified health care professional.
+Incarcerated persons who are at risk of suicide shall be under continuous observation until seen by a qualified health care professional.
 Subsequent supervision routines should be in accordance with orders provided by the qualified health care professional.